 The grammaticalized possessive endings of 1st and 2nd person objects in Hungarian, Mansi and Khanty can be traced back to either the associative or the contrastive function of the possessive ending.
 The possessive ending of 1st and 2nd person objects could encode originally that though the 1st or 2nd person participant is not the subject-topic of the sentence, it is still the reference point of the situation.
-Alternatively (or simultaneously) it could originally mark the contrastive, focus function of the 1st or 2nd person object - reflecting the fact that 1st and 2nd person objects could not function as secondary topics; they were foci (at least in the presence of a 3rd person subject).
+Alternatively (or simultaneously) it could originally mark the contrastive, focus function of the 1st or 2nd person object - reflecting the fact that 1st and 2nd person objects could not function as secondary topics.
 The assumption that the possessive morpheme of 1st and 2nd person pronouns can be the grammaticalized marker of their focus status is supported by a related observation showing their inherent focus role: although pro-dropped topics, among them phonologically null object pro's are common in Mansi, Virtanen (2014: 406) did not find any 1st person singular object pro in her corpus of 2000 sentences, and she attested 2nd person object pro's only in the presence of a 1st person subject.